- Why is medical data hunted?

-Data encryption is an effective way to minimize risks during loses, theft, or when ePHI is moving across open networks.
+Data encryption is an effective way to minimize risks during losses, theft.
+Or, when ePHI is moving across open networks.
 Encrypted data is ciphertext, which is a plain text of encryption, unreadable for machines and people without a cipher, an algorithm that converts step-by-step information into code.
 Data encryption is also possible on networks not allowing hackers to intrude.

-The common solution for restoring patient data are backups.
-Administrative safeguards demand healthcare organizations to assess possible risks and attacks against ePHI and regularly conduct simulation attacks to understand whether a contingency plan works well enough to restore lost data.
+The common solution for restoring patient data is backups.
+Administrative safeguards demand healthcare organizations to assess possible risks and attacks against ePHI.
+And, regularly conduct simulation attacks to understand whether a contingency plan works well enough to restore lost data.

-HIPAA requirements do not restrict software developers in using particular cloud services for storing ePHI.
-However, HIPAA Journal explains in what way covered entities and developers can rely on beneficial cloud services and whether all of the cloud providers are HIPAA compliant.
+HIPAA requirements do not restrict software developers from using particular cloud services for storing ePHI.
+However, HIPAA Journal explains in what way covered entities and developers can rely on beneficial cloud services.
+And, whether all of the cloud providers are HIPAA compliant.